 Has your reading discussed the importance of teamwork and collaboration?
 For instance, have you read the first page of Good Medical Practice?
 (Hint: If not, do so!)

 For bonus points, consider the role of the patient as a team member.
 Is the patient part of the team?
 In what way?

-Your answer for this type of question should be multifaceted; involving a short, generic answer explaining what you would do as well as a more specific, detailed anecdote and a summary.
+Your answer for this type of question should be multifaceted, involving a short, generic answer explaining what you would do as well as a more specific, detailed anecdote and a summary.

-One of the most important traits of a good team member is the ability to deal with conflicts quickly and sensibly whilst not affecting the group dynamic or ability to complete the task.
+One of the most important traits of a good team member is the ability to deal with conflicts quickly and sensibly, whilst not affecting the group dynamic or ability to complete the task.

 Medical students are often required to work in groups for the purpose of PBL (at certain universities) or to produce a piece of work such as an academic poster.
-This means that teamwork is very important and you want your answer demonstrate that you have the ability to work well with others and resolve issues within a team.
+This means that teamwork is very important and your answer should demonstrate that you have the ability to work well with others and resolve issues within a team.

-Where possible, it is important for students to be able to deal with problems within a team independently without having to involve a member of staff.
-You might mention speaking to a tutor as an option if the team was unable to resolve the issue but this would probably not be your first resort.
+Where possible, it is important for students to be able to deal with problems within a team independently, without having to involve a member of staff.
+You might mention speaking to a tutor as an option if the team was unable to resolve the issue, but this would probably not be your first resort.

-When working as a team, is it important for all members of the group to contribute so simply having other students make up for the lack of contributions on one person’s part is not a good solution to the problem described in this scenario.
+When working as a team, it is important for all members of the group to contribute, so simply having other students make up for the lack of contributions on one person’s part is not a good solution to the problem described in this scenario.

 Explain how you would approach the individual in question.
 As you are not yet sure why they are failing to contribute, you might want to do this sensitively and without being confrontational.
 There are a number of reasons why a team member might struggle with a group project such as personal issues, confusion about their role, or reluctance to ask questions in a group setting.

 Suggest how you might encourage your team member to begin contributing more.
 For example, holding a group meeting to clarify each person’s role and give people an opportunity to ask questions, or providing some constructive feedback on what they have been doing so far.